-Patricia Cumper is an award-winning playwright, producer, director, arts administrator and cultural leader who's a passionate advocate for the arts, particularly the BAME arts sector and is also an experienced and articulate critic and commentator.
+Patricia Cumper is an award-winning playwright, producer, director, arts administrator and cultural leader who's a passionate advocate for the arts, particularly the BAME arts sector.
+She's also an experienced and articulate critic and commentator.

-Born in Jamaica, Cumper studied Archaeology and Anthropology at Cambridge University where she was a College Exhibitioner and a full swimming Blue.
-Returning to Jamaica after graduation, Cumper became an award-winning playwright and producer in Caribbean theatre whose work was performed throughout the Caribbean, in Canada and the US.
+Born in Jamaica, she studied Archaeology and Anthropology at Cambridge University where she was a College Exhibitioner and a full swimming Blue.
+Returning to Jamaica after graduation, Cumper became an award-winning playwright and producer in Caribbean theatre, whose work was produced throughout the Caribbean, in Canada and the US.